Electric Vehicle Readiness

 - Local institutions, such as universities

-- Environmental and sustainability groups, including PEV engagement groups
+- Environmental and sustainability groups, including EV engagement groups

 - Low-income community representatives